Dotted Lines Top Of Blogs

-Known for having one of the largest populations in the world, India has very quickly become a great source of labour in the technology sector and is currently the sixth-largest economy in the world.
-In 2021, it enjoyed a nominal GDP of $3.17 trillion at a growth rate of 8.9%.
-However, because of its large population of 1.41 billion people, India’s nominal GDP per capita is the lowest of the top 10 world economies — $2,277.
+With one of the largest populations in the world, India has become a key player in the global economy, especially in the technology sector.
+India is the sixth-largest economy in the world.
+In 2021, it had a nominal GDP of $3.17 trillion and grew by 8.9%.

 What is globalisation?